Relative tensor products and Koszul duality in monoidal oo-categories: LM -algebras and LM -monoidal pairings

 such that $ \tilde\lambda_M^\otimes \circ \tau = \lambda_M^\otimes$. \end{prop} \begin{proof} We let $\POp$ denote the category of $\infty$-preoperads of~\cite[def.
 2.1.4.2]{HA} endowed with the model structure of~\cite[prop.
 2.1.4.6]{HA}.
 Given an $\infty$-operad $\Oo^\otimes$ we let $\Oo^{\otimes, \natural}$ denote the associated $\infty$-preoperad of~\cite[not.
 2.1.4.5]{HA}.
 We recall that the overcategory ${\POp}_{/\LM^{\otimes, \natural}}$ inherits a model structure in which weak equivalences, fibrations, and cofibrations are precisely the morphisms that become such after forgetting the morphism to $\LM^{\otimes, \natural}$.
 Proposition 2.1.4.6 of \cite{HA} shows that the object

 of ${\POp}_{/\LM^{\otimes, \natural}}$ is fibrant.
 We factor the induced map $\lambda_M^{\otimes, \natural}$ as

 where $\tau$ is a trivial cofibration and $\mu$ is a fibration.
 Referring again to~\cite[prop.
-2.1.4.6]{HA}, we find that there exists a fibration of $\infty$-operads $\tilde \lambda_M^\otimes$ as in the lemma such that $\mu$ is induced by a weak equivalence
+2.1.4.6]{HA}, we find that there exists a fibration of $\infty$-operads $\tilde \lambda_M^\otimes$ as in the proposition such that $\mu$ is induced by a weak equivalence

 in ${\POp}_{/\LM^{\otimes, \natural}}$.
 In fact, ${\widetilde\BLMod_M(\M)}^{\otimes}$ is obtained from $X$ simply by forgetting the marked edges.
 We will not distinguish notationaly between

 and the induced map on marked simplicial sets.
 Composing with $\tau$ we obtain a weak equivalence